JoaoCostaIFG/mycroft-youtubedl-skill/README.md

 # Youtube_dl skill for mycroft

-Searches from and downloads a youtube video and plays it.
+Searches for and downloads a youtube video, and queues it for playing.

 ## About